-Investment Protection and Guarantees

-Strong and predictable investment rules ensure that Singapore businesses will not be treated less favourably than local or other foreign investors, while enjoying preferential investment conditions.
+Investment Protection and Guarantees Strong and predictable investment rules ensure that Singapore businesses will not be treated less favourably than local or other foreign investors, while enjoying protection from arbitrary or unfair treatment or unlawful expropriation.

-More Opportunities in Government Procurement

-Singapore companies can bid for government projects in the IT, construction and consultancy sectors in markets such as Mexico and Viet Nam, which were previously closed to foreign bidders.
+More Opportunities in Government Procurement Singapore companies can bid for government projects in the IT, construction and consultancy sectors in markets such as Mexico and Viet Nam, which were previously closed to foreign bidders.